bUnit-dev/bUnit/docs/site/docs/verification/verify-markup.md

 ### The MarkupMatches() Method

-The HTML comparer can be easily accessed through `MarkupMatches()` extension methods, available in places that represents HTML fragments in bUnit, i.e. on <xref:Bunit.IRenderedFragment> and the `INode` and `INodeList` types.
+The HTML comparer can be easily accessed through `MarkupMatches()` extension methods, available in places that represent HTML fragments in bUnit, i.e. on <xref:Bunit.IRenderedFragment> and the `INode` and `INodeList` types.

 In the following examples, the `<Heading>` component listed below will be used as the component under test.